-The following requirements concern the provenance usages in the VO context:
+The following additional points are recommended when managing provenance information within the VO context:

-- The reliability of provenance information should be ensured (e.g., by an authority endorsing the information, or by provenance of provenance). - Provenance metadata for a given entity should contain information to find immediate progenitor(s). - An entity should be linked to the activity that generated it. - Activities should be linked to input entities. - Activities should point to output entities. - Provenance information should make it possible to derive the logical sequence of activities. - All activities and entities are recommended to have contact information and contain a (short) description or link to a description.
+- The reliability of provenance information should be ensured (e.g. by an authority endorsing the information, or by provenance of provenance). - Provenance metadata for a given entity should contain information to find immediate progenitor(s). - An entity should be linked to the activity that generated it. - Activities should be linked to input entities. - Activities should point to output entities. - Provenance information should make it possible to derive the logical sequence of activities. - All activities and entities are recommended to have contact information and contain a (short) description or link to a description.